wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-9/README.md

 ## #️⃣ Authentication with Express.js

+Many web applications require a `login` system.
+Users of a website have different privileges, and to identify which resources they're able to access, they must first be identified via authentication.

 ## #️⃣ Setting HTTP headers with Helmet

 ## #️⃣ Protecting against HTTP parameter pollution attacks